Emerald Jewellery: Meaning, Types and How to Choose the Right Green Stone

 - No historical or provenance depth

 The choice between laboratory and natural is not about which is "real": both are genuinely emerald by chemical definition.
 It is a choice about what the stone represents to you.
 If the stone is primarily about beauty and ethical sourcing at an accessible level, laboratory is a rational choice.
-If the stone is an investment, a heirloom, or an object with geological and historical character, natural is the only category with those properties.
+If you want an heirloom or an object with genuine geological and historical character, only a natural stone carries those qualities.

 Simulants and Imitations